MonsteraHole/MonsteraHole/README.md

 ## Hi there 👋

-I’m a data analyst who enjoys turning messy datasets into clear insights, building clean SQL pipelines, and asking why the numbers behave the way they do.
+I’m a data analyst who enjoys turning messy datasets into clear insights, building clean SQL pipelines, and asking why the numbers are the way they dare.
 From sports stats to agriculture analytics, I like to ask questions and learn how industries work as a whole.

 I work mostly with sports 🏀⚾ and public data 🌍